prabhugayatri/MLSA-SIL-Blog-2022/Blog6.md

 *Image credits: https://learn.microsoft.com/en-in/training/modules/get-started-with-power-bi/media/pbi-bblocks_01.png*

 ## What is Dataset?
 A dataset is a collection of data that PowerBI uses to create visualizations.
+Power BI lets us connect to and import all sorts of datasets and bring all of it together in one place.
+Datasets are associated with workspaces and a single dataset can be part of many workspaces.

 ![pbi-bblocks_02](https://user-images.githubusercontent.com/61981517/205453324-92f0ab1e-eea3-42e3-8f4e-18ef881cce3f.png)